If you’re looking up SR 22 insurance and how to get it, chances are you’re not having a very good week or month right now.

 Form SR 22 does two things: First, your SR 22 form confirms to the state Department of Motor Vehicles that you do carry at least the state’s minimum required liability insurance.
 Second, also confirms to the state that if your insurance lapses for any reason, the insurance company will notify the state.
 If you don’t have replacement coverage in place, together with a new SR 22 form, the state will administratively suspend your license.

 You will not be permitted to drive at all – even just to get to work and back.

-This helps protect everyone else on the road, because in the event of an accident, the insurance will quickly provide at up to at least a few tens of thousands of dollars if needed to help the injured with medical bills, compensate them for lost time off work, and help fix or replace cars and other property that the SR22 driver damages or destroys while operating a motor vehicle.
+This helps protect everyone else on the road because, in the event of an accident, the insurance will quickly provide up to at least a few tens of thousands of dollars if needed to help the injured with medical bills, compensate them for lost time off work, and help fix or replace cars and other property that the SR 22 driver damages or destroys while operating a motor vehicle.

 - Your driver’s license has been suspended.

 - You have not paid court-ordered child support.